 Discovery Corps is a year-round youth development program for high school students ages 14 and older.
-Youth gain job and life skills by volunteering and working as they provide Pacific Science Center guests with a unique and interactive experience.
+Members gain job and life skills by volunteering and working as they provide Pacific Science Center guests with a unique and interactive experience.
 This diverse program is unified by each member's interest in learning more about science and technology.
 Learn More

 Mercer Slough Environmental Science Programs

 Located on a 320-acre wetland nature park in the heart of Bellevue, WA, Mercer Slough Environmental Education Center is a collaboration of the City of Bellevue and Pacific Science Center.